jinjirow/react-django/README.md

 # Unchained

-Simple React app that uses the Django framework for its backend.
+Example of how you can create a React app that uses the Django framework for its backend.

 # Usage: